What is bounding box annotation?

 Autonomous Driving

 Vehicle, pedestrian, cyclist, and traffic sign detection.
 Boxes must handle occlusion, motion blur, and night conditions across up to 200 objects per frame.
+Often paired with LiDAR annotation and 3D cuboids for full sensor-fusion training pipelines.

 🛒

-Retail & Shelf Intelligence
+Retail AI & Shelf Intelligence

 🏥